QMail Peek — Group 6, Code 73

 Tell record structure

-Each returned record is the full contents of one .tell2 file.
+Each returned record is the full contents of one .tell file.
 The server does not add a per-record length field.
-The client must read byte 29 of the 64-byte file header (stripe_count, called M below) and compute the record size:
+For manifest v1 records, the client reads three fields from the 64-byte file header to compute the record size:

 QMail file header (64 bytes)